 Autistic Support (AS)

-In January of 2017, the Office of Specialized Services received a 1.5 million dollar grant to support the use of interventions based on Applied Behavior Analysis (ABA) in select Kindergarten-2nd grade Autism Support classrooms.
+In January of 2017, the Office of Diverse Learners received a 1.5 million dollar grant to support the use of interventions based on Applied Behavior Analysis (ABA) in select Kindergarten-2nd grade Autism Support classrooms.
 ABA is the use of evidence-based techniques to create meaningful behavior change.
 Interventions based on ABA are the most effective interventions for students with Autism.
 ABA can be used to teach students new skills and also to reduce problem behaviors.

 Through this grant, classrooms receive coaching in Applied Behavior Analysis from an ABA Coach, as well as, training in Verbal Behavior.
 Many students who previously struggled to sit for instructional tasks, communicate their wants and needs and interact with peers and adults have made significant gains as part of this program.
-The Office of Specialized Services has expanded this training to additional classrooms so that a variety of interventions are available to our students with Autism.
+The Office of Diverse Learners has expanded this training to additional classrooms so that a variety of interventions are available to our students with Autism.

 The Philadelphia Secondary Autism Project (PSAP) brings evidence-based practices to classrooms throughout the district.
 The program focuses on improving instruction to meet the educational needs of students with significant learning challenges, including autism spectrum disorder (ASD).
 Now serving the secondary level, the PSAP provides professional development workshops and in-class coaching to ensure fidelity of instructional practices.